RefikAB/RefikAB/README.md

 - 👋 Hi, I’m @Refik A.
 - 👀 I’m interested in Product Management and Cloud based internships
-- 🌱 I’m currently learning foundations in cloud computing (AWS & Azure)
+- 🏛 I’m currently learning foundations in cloud computing (AWS & Azure)

-- 📫 How to reach me refik17@uw.edu
+- 📫 How to reach me: refik17@uw.edu

 <!---
 RefikAB/RefikAB is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.